kbrown333/node-website-starter/README.md

 ## Synopsis

-This library is currently under initial development, please come back shortly.
+This library is currently under initial development, please come back shortly for more details.

 ##Requirements